Oral Contraceptive Pills (OCPs), the Patch, and Vaginal Ring

 - You will always wear a patch.

-- Change your patch once a week, on the same day.
+- Remove patch and apply a new patch once a week, on the same day.

 Continuous Use of the Vaginal Ring

 - You will always wear a ring in your vagina.